Lira–Gulu–Nebbi–Arua High Voltage Power Line: Overview

 This power line is intended to transmit electricity in an improved, sustainable manner to Uganda's Northern Region and extend the national electric grid to the West Nile sub-region.
 This is in line with government of Uganda's Vision 2040 to achieve middle income status by 2040.

 Associated substations

 The work includes the construction of 132kV substations at Gulu, Nebbi and Arua, and the expansion of the existing 132kV substation at Lira.
 If the Lira substation cannot be expanded for technical reasons, a brand new second 132kV substation will be built at Lira.

 Construction

 The government of Uganda obtained financing in the amount of US$100 million, from the International Development Association to fund the construction of this energy project.
-The government will contribute US$27.3 million to project costs.
+The government contributed US$27.3 million to project costs.
 As of 5 May 2016, the feasibility studies, population resettlement plans and the acquisition of a procurement consultant had been completed.
 Work on soliciting of a contractor began in September 2016, with completion expected in 2022.